 As with all Third world nations, retiring in Thailand has some risks and you may not get the kind of service that you are used to at a First World home.
 However, if you are prepared to adapt to the cultural differences you can be rest assured that you will have access to everything you need, including excellent medical attention, adequate transportation systems and essential utilities.

 While religion in Thailand is centered around Buddhism, the people have a compassionate and tolerant acceptance of any religion.

 The weather in Thailand is reasonably pleasant, hot and humid all year round and marked by three seasons, the rainy season, hot season, and cool season, The higher altitudes provide a wider range of cooler temperate weather.

-Retiring in Thailand is not a gamble.
 Apart from a small retirement stash, the only other things that you need is an open and tolerant attitude and a spirit that cherishes challenges.